ashchaubey/ashchaubey.github.io/_posts/2021-02-08-htb-doctor.md

 author: Siddhant Chouhan
 title: Hack The Box Doctor Writeup
 categories: [HackTheBox,Linux Machines]
-tags: [hackthebox, ctf, SSTI,flask,jinja2, creds, users, ssh, curl, john, splunk, password-reuse, hash]
+tags: [hackthebox, ctf, SSTI,flask,jinja2, creds, users, ssh, splunk, password-reuse]
 image: /assets/img/Posts/doctor.png
 ---
 ## Overview:

 The box starts with us finding a <code class="language-plaintext highlighter-rouge">python flask jinja 2 webapp</code> on port 80 and we have <code class="language-plaintext highlighter-rouge">splunk</code> running on port 8089 ,We do a <code class="language-plaintext highlighter-rouge">Server-Side Template Injection</code> to get remote code execution.
 We drop our public ssh key and get a shell on the box as the user web.
 Turns out the user web is part of the adm group which means we can read log files.
 We find a password in one of the log files and get a shell as the user shaun.
-We exploit Splunk Forwarder remotely using<code class="language-plaintext highlighter-rouge">SplunkWhisperer2</code> and we root the box.
+We exploit Splunk Forwarder remotely using<code class="language-plaintext highlighter-rouge">SplunkWhisperer2</code> with shaun's credentials and we root the box.

 ## Reconnaissance
 ### Nmap Scan